What Do Pump Operator Do?

-There were about 11,900 jobs for Pump Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 11,900 jobs in the United States for Pump Operator.
 New jobs are being produced at a rate of 13.4% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Pump Operator by 2026.
 Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.

 The states with the most job growth for Pump Operator are North Dakota, Idaho, and Nevada.
 Watch out if you plan on working in Kentucky, North Carolina, or New Jersey.
 These states have the worst job growth for this type of profession.